Pauan/rust-signals/README.md

 The `map` method takes in an input `SignalVec` and a closure, and it returns an output `SignalVec`.

+When the output `SignalVec` is spawned:

-It calls the closure for each value in the input `SignalVec`, and the output `SignalVec` contains the same values as the input `SignalVec`, except each value is replaced with the return value of the closure.
+1. It calls the closure once for each value in the input `SignalVec`.
+The return values from the closure are put into the output `SignalVec` in the same order as the input `SignalVec`.

+2. Whenever the input `SignalVec` changes it calls the closure for the new values, and updates the output `SignalVec` as appropriate, maintaining the same order as the input `SignalVec`.

-It maintains the same order as the input `SignalVec`, and it is guaranteed that the closure will be called exactly once for each value in the input `SignalVec`.
+It is guaranteed that the closure will be called exactly once for each value in the input `SignalVec`.

-When the input `SignalVec` changes, it automatically updates the output `SignalVec` as needed.

 So in the above example, `mapped` is a `SignalVec` with the same values as `my_vec`, except with `1` added to them.